 What Telescope Should I Buy?

 There are many types of telescope, so this depends on what you are wanting to get out of buying a telescope.
-You may want it for viewing planets or for taking with you on excursions outdoors (See my list of easy trails) or you might be after a gift for a child, for example.
+You may want it for viewing planets or for taking with you on excursions outdoors or you might be after a gift for a child, for example.

 As I said above, the following is about helping you make an informed choice in buying a telescope by better understanding the terms used in telescope reviews and product descriptions.